songsbyarchit/meraki-demo-bridge/demo_flows/partner/finance/mx/30min.md

-Title: Meraki MX Demo for the Finance Sector

-Introduction:
-- Welcome everyone to the Meraki MX demo specifically tailored for the Finance sector.
-Today, we will explore how Meraki MX can address the pain points that finance customers care about and how you can position Meraki to meet their needs.

-Pain Points in the Finance Sector:
-- Security is a top concern for finance customers due to the sensitive nature of their data and the increasing number of cyber threats.
-- Network performance and reliability are crucial for financial institutions to ensure seamless transactions and client communication.
-- Compliance with regulations such as GDPR and PCI DSS is a major challenge for finance organizations.

-How Meraki MX Addresses These Pain Points:
-- Meraki MX offers robust security features such as advanced threat protection, content filtering, and intrusion prevention to safeguard sensitive financial data.
-- The auto VPN feature ensures secure connections between branches and headquarters, guaranteeing network reliability and performance.
-- Meraki MX simplifies compliance with built-in reporting tools that track network activity and assist in meeting regulatory requirements.

-Use Case 1: Secure Remote Access for Finance Employees
-- Show how to set up a client VPN on Meraki MX to provide secure remote access for finance employees working from home or on the go.
-- **Navigate to 'Security & SD-WAN > Client VPN' to configure settings for secure remote access.**

-Use Case 2: Branch Office Connectivity for Financial Institutions
-- Demonstrate how to set up site-to-site VPNs between branch offices using Meraki MX to ensure secure and reliable connectivity.
-- **Click 'Security & SD-WAN > Site-to-site VPN' to configure VPN tunnels between branch offices.**

-Smart Questions for Discussion:
-1. How do your current network security solutions address the specific compliance requirements in the finance sector?
-2. What are the biggest challenges you face in ensuring network performance and reliability for your financial organization?
-3. How important is it for your finance customers to have secure remote access for their employees?

-Conclusion:
+Hey there, thanks for joining me today!
+I know we have a lot to cover, so let's dive right in.
+As a partner in the Financial Services sector, I'm sure you're familiar with the unique challenges and trends in this industry.
+What are some of the pain points you're seeing with your customers, and what do you find tricky about positioning solutions in this space?

+Let's talk about how Meraki MX can address these challenges.
+One of the key use cases in the Financial Services sector is secure branch connectivity.
+With **click 'Security & SD-WAN > VPN > Add a VPN'**, you can easily set up secure connections between branches and headquarters, ensuring data privacy and compliance.

+Another common use case is network segmentation for compliance.
+By **click 'Security & SD-WAN > Addressing & VLANs'**, you can create isolated network segments for different departments or functions, helping you meet regulatory requirements while maintaining network performance.

+Lastly, let's not forget about cloud-managed security.
+With **click 'Security & SD-WAN > Content filtering'**, you can easily enforce web filtering policies across all your branches from a single dashboard.
+This not only improves security but also simplifies management and troubleshooting.

+Now, let's address some common questions partners might have when pitching Meraki MX in the Financial Services space:

+Q: What are the top financial services pain points this addresses?
+A: Usually lack of visibility, slow troubleshooting, and complexity managing multiple sites.

+Q: How do we best position MX during the pitch?
+A: Emphasise Meraki’s ease of use, single dashboard, and fast deployment with built-in security.

+Q: What installation or deployment concerns should we be ready for?
+A: It’s typically plug-and-play, but partners should ensure licensing is pre-applied and templates are ready.

-- Thank you for joining us in this Meraki MX demo for the Finance sector.
-We hope you now have a better understanding of how Meraki MX can address the unique needs of finance customers.
-Remember to leverage these use cases and smart questions when pitching Meraki to your finance clients.
-If you have any further questions or would like to explore more features, feel free to reach out to us.
+Thanks for your time today, and I hope this demo has given you a better understanding of how Meraki MX can help address the specific needs of the Financial Services sector.
+Let me know if you have any other questions or if there's anything else I can assist you with.